nicoxeye/PhotoGallery/README.md

 5. creating APIs + testing them in POSTMAN
 6. setting up the gallery page for existing users
 7. creation of users and galleries for existing users
-8. (TODO) adding photos to existing gallery
+8. adding photos to existing gallery
 9. (TODO) adding css to pages
 10. (TODO) better documentation with features, screenshots etc